smaret/gildas-mode/README.md

 # Features

-* Syntax highlighting of comments, keywords and constants
+* Syntax highlighting of comments, keywords, constants and user-defined functions
 * Python mode for PyGildas chunks, based on polymode

 # Installation